thoni56/c-xrefactory/README.md

 `c-xrefactory` is a free Emacs refactoring tool and code browser for _C_ (& _Java_ and _Yacc_).

+BEWARE: As `c-xrefactory` is undergoing radical refactorings and changes and doesn't have tests for all features occassional hickups are likely.
+I use it almost everyday and the stable version, which you get if you install as per below, has passed all tests.
+But YMMV.

+## Install

 Easiest way to install is using `el-get` (see NOTE below):

     M-x el-get-install<ENTER>c-xrefactory<ENTER>

+## Use

 Place cursor on an identifier and `go to definition` (F-6), navigate between occurrences (F-3, F-4), refactor (F-11) with `rename`, mark